Skip to content

 Key Takeaways:

-• The average US family wastes one-third of the food they buy — roughly $1,800 per year — and a disorganized fridge is the leading cause (USDA).
+• The average US family wastes one-third of the food they buy — roughly $1,800 per year — and a disorganized fridge is a leading cause (USDA).

 • Proper fridge zone organization extends produce freshness by 2–5 days and reduces cross-contamination risk (FDA/USDA).